Connect with us

 “Technical and vocational education and training is the weakest link in the entire education system yet we require a skilled workforce to roll out projects identified in Vision 2030,” HF managing director Frank Ireri said during the launch of the program.

-The programme is expected to create Kenya’s first data bank of certified artisans where firms can refer to when sourcing for services.
+The programme is expected to create Kenya’s first data bank of certified artisans which firms can refer to when sourcing services.

-HF’s move has been welcome by industry players, most of whom say it will bring reprieve to an industry that is plagued by lack of qualified artisans.
+HF’s move has been welcomed by industry players, most of whom say it will bring reprieve to an industry that is plagued by a lack of qualified artisans.

 The Bill seeks to shift TVET from time-bound, curriculum-based training to flexible, competency-focused training.